Industries / Cybersecurity

 Use Audienti when your customer is a security team and the people you need to reach are overloaded, skeptical, and quick to dismiss vague vendor outreach.

-If your customer is in Cybersecurity, this is a sample buyer configuration: who to reach, what to track, where to start, and how the campaign pencils out.
+Use this sample buyer configuration to see who to reach, what to track, where to start, and what the motion can produce before you scale it.

 People to Reach